 Australia's Victoria reports slight rise in local COVID-19 cases

-SYDNEY, Aug 12 (Reuters) - Australia's Victoria state on Thursday reported a slight rise in locally acquired cases of COVID-19 as 5 million residents of Melbourne, the state capital, prepare to enter a second week of a hard lockdown.
+SYDNEY, Aug 17 (Reuters) - Australia's Victoria state reported a slight rise in locally acquired cases of COVID-19 on Tuesday, the first day after officials reinstated a night curfew and extended a hard lockdown in Melbourne, the state capital.

-A total of 21 new locally acquired cases were detected in the state, up from 20 a day earlier.
+A total of 24 new local cases were detected in the state, up from 22 a day earlier.

-Authorities extended a lockdown in Melbourne for another seven days until Aug.
-19 to contain an outbreak of the highly infectious Delta variant. read more
+Authorities on Monday prolonged a lockdown in Melbourne until Sept.
+2 and said the city's 5 million residents would be subjected to a nightly curfew in a bid to get on top of the highly infectious Delta virus variant. read more

 Our Standards: The Thomson Reuters Trust Principles.